BestTimesToVisit.com Logo

 Hike to the Top of Mount Yasur Volcano

-Feel the raw power of the earth as you stand on the rim of an active volcano, watching incandescent lava spew into the night sky.
-Guided tours ensure safety, and the otherworldly glow against the darkness is a primal, unforgettable experience.
+Feel the raw power of nature as you stand on the rim of an active volcano, witnessing spectacular eruptions of lava and ash.
+Guided tours ensure safety, and the experience of seeing the earth's fiery heart is truly primal and unforgettable.

 See all 8 things to do →